Term Life Insurance

 With most term life policies, your beneficiaries will receive a payout called the death benefit.
 The premium can stay the same throughout the term – but with some term life insurance policies, it could vary.

 You decide how long you want the cover for, and the most common terms are 10, 20, or 30 years.
-Several top-rated term life insurance companies offer non-standard term lengths like 18 or 22 years.
+Several of the best term life insurance companies offer non-standard term lengths like 18 or 22 years.

 So, for example, if you buy a 30-year term life insurance policy with $250,000 of coverage and you died within 10 years, your family would receive the $250,000.